crytic/building-secure-contracts/program-analysis/echidna/basic/assertion-checking.md

 ## Run Echidna

-To enable the assertion failure testing in Echidna, you can use `--test-mode assertion` directly from the command line.
+To enable assertion failure testing in Echidna, you can use `--test-mode assertion` directly from the command line.

-Otherwise, you can create an [Echidna configuration file](https://github.com/crytic/echidna/wiki/Config), `config.yaml`, with `testMode` set for assertion checking:
+Alternatively, you can create an [Echidna configuration file](https://github.com/crytic/echidna/wiki/Config), `config.yaml`, with `testMode` set for assertion checking:

 ```yaml
 testMode: assertion
 ```

-When we run this contract with Echidna, we obtain the expected results:
+When we run this contract with Echidna, we receive the expected results:

 ```
 echidna assert.sol --test-mode assertion